oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 This procedure accepts an `input` parameter to parse, along with a `space` parameter representing the [color space][], if known.
-It throws common parse errors if necessary, and returns either `null` (if the `input` contains special CSS values), or a list of parsed values.
+It throws common parse errors if necessary, and returns either `null` (if the `input` contains special CSS values), or a list of parsed and normalized values.
 The return value is in the format `<color-space>? (<channel>+) / <alpha>`, where the color space is included in the return value if it was not passed in initially.

 > This supports both the known color formats like `hsl()` and `rgb()`, where
 > the space is determined by the function, as well as the syntax of `color()`,